srhn45/crypto-time-series-ml/README.md

-# Crypto/Time Series ML Hyperparameter Optimizer Tool
+# Crypto/Time Series ML Hyperparameter Optimizer/Model Training Tool

 A tool for performing systematic hyperparameter optimization for time-series data.
 With the example data and model architecture, I use a modular LSTM-CNN-MLP based model to forecast BTC price movements 1 hour in advance.